basnijholt/unidep/README.md

   - conda: mumps  # conda-only
   # Use platform selectors; below only on linux64
   - conda: cuda-toolkit =11.8 # [linux64]
+local_dependencies:
+  - ../other-project-using-unidep  # include other projects that use unidep
+  - ../common-requirements.yaml  # include other requirements.yaml files
 platforms:  # (Optional) specify platforms that are supported (used in conda-lock)
   - linux-64
   - osx-arm64
-includes:
-  - ../other-project-using-unidep  # include other projects that use unidep
-  - ../common-requirements.yaml  # include other requirements.yaml files
 ```

 > [!IMPORTANT]